 For now, just keep in mind: An email autoresponder is marketing automation in its simplest form.

 A marketing automation workflow will have a lot of variables coming into play.
 If/then/else conditions determine the outcome.

 Autoresponder sequences tend to be more rigid.
 They’re usually sent one after the other, at set intervals.

 What Are Email Autoresponders Used For?

 Digital marketers use autoresponder messages to:

 - Move leads along the marketing funnel

-- Send tailored messages to specific segments of your email list
+- Send tailored messages to specific segments of their email list

-- Generate income by driving engagement and upsells
+- Generate conversions by driving engagement and upsells

 Common Email Autoresponder Use Cases